charith-sunku/Romi_Line_Follower/README.md

 ![Romi Wiring Diagram](https://github.com/user-attachments/assets/e3bc8fe7-d673-4d7d-90d2-31c6a407f0b3)

 3. **Motor Characterization**: The motors we used were characterized reading from encoder.py and running them at various PWM.
+We implemented motor characterization for the ROMI by measuring each motor’s time constant, gain, and startup effort.
+We analyzed position and velocity step responses up to 70% PWM, confirming that one motor runs slightly faster in a straight line.
+This reinforced our hypothesis that we need a controller to be used for every ROMI movement command in order to maintain balanced, accurate control of the robot.
+We implemented control either through IMU-based heading correction or line-based using the infrared sensor feedback.

 <img width="545" alt="Screenshot 2025-03-16 at 2 44 07 PM" src="https://github.com/user-attachments/assets/0b1ea5cd-85fc-4f90-8878-692afc1c8530" />